indefinido/ende/README.md

 Endë (core, middle)

-A modular web application rails engine.
+A modular web application rails gem.
 Using aurajs for architecture and indemma for resource management by default.

 The goal is to provide seamlessly integration for web applications and various standard domains by providing default extensions and components for aura.